1. About us

 People are our most valuable asset.
 We know that through great teamwork, our staff ensure excellent services are delivered to our community.
 For this reason, we are committed to recruiting the best and continuing to invest in learning and development.

-This commitment has led to us being awarded the Investors in People Gold Standard in recent years.
+This commitment has led to us being awarded the Investors in People Platinum standard in 2020.

-As a people-centic organisation, we recognise the needs of individuals and create opportunities for part time working, job sharing and flexible working.
+As a people-centric organisation, we recognise the needs of individuals and create opportunities for part time working, job sharing and flexible working.
 We also operate a flexi-time scheme for most posts.

 East Devon District Council is an employer which places an emphasis on creating a diverse, inclusive and respectful company culture.